R1EHB/R-MD-LaTeX/20180829_R-Md-TeX-presentation-ehb/Examples/mark-list-example.md

 You can write an ordered list:

 1. item 1
-1. item 2 # this line will render as "2."
+1. item 2 # this line will render with the right sequence anyway.